Understanding over-squashing and bottlenecks on graphs via curvature: Graph curvature and bottleneck

+\end{restatable} Therefore, controlling the curvature everywhere grants an upper bound on how `long' the long-range dependencies can be.
+Moreover, we can also adapt the volume growth results in \citet{paeng2012volume} showing that positive curvature everywhere prevents a too fast expansion of the $r$-hop for $r$ sufficiently large.

 \paragraph{Curvature and over-squashing.} Thanks to our new combinatorial curvature and the sensitivity analysis in Lemma \ref{lemma:boundgeneralMPNN}, we are able to relate local curvature properties to the Jacobian of the node representations.
-This leads to one of the main results of this paper: {\bf negatively curved edges are those causing the graph bottleneck and thus leading to the over-squashing phenomenon:}
+This leads to one of the main results of this paper: {\bf edges with {\em high} negative curvature are those causing the graph bottleneck and thus leading to the over-squashing phenomenon:}

 \begin{restatable}{theorem}{jacobiancurvature} Consider a MPNN as in \eqref{eq:MPNN}.
 Let $i\sim j$ with $d_{i}\leq d_{j}$ and assume that: \begin{itemize} \item[(i)] $\lvert \nabla \phi_{\ell} \rvert \leq \alpha$ and $\lvert \nabla \psi_{\ell}\rvert \leq \beta$ for each $0 \leq \ell\leq L-1$, with $L\geq 2$ the depth of the MPNN. \item[(ii)] There exists $\delta$ s.t. $0 < \delta < (\max\{d_{i},d_{j}\})^{-\frac{1}{2}}$, $\delta < \lmax^{-1}$, and $\emph{Ric}(i,j) \leq -2 + \delta$. \end{itemize} Then there exists $Q_{j}\subset S_{2}(i)$ satisfying $\lvert Q_{j}\rvert > \delta^{-1}$ and for $0 \leq \ell_{0}\leq L-2$ we have \end{restatable}